WebAssembly/component-model/design/mvp/WIT.md

-🗺️ The `map` type is semantically equivalent to a list of pairs of keys and values but is meant to be represented by bindings generators in the source language as a mapping from keys to values (e.g., as an object, map, dictionary or hash table) where, in the case of duplicate keys, the last key's value is used.
+🗺️ The `map` type is semantically equivalent to a list of pairs of keys and values but is meant to be represented by bindings generators in the source language as a mapping from keys to values (e.g., as an associative array or or hash table) where, in the case of duplicate keys, the last key's value is used.

 The `future` and `stream` types are described as part of the [async explainer](Async.md#streams-and-futures).